santiagommejia/flask-api-aws-cognito/README.md

 3. **CLIENT_ID**: Your Cognito App Client ID.
 4. **CLIENT_SECRET**: The secret associated with the App Client (if enabled).

-Replace these placeholders in the code:
+Replace these placeholders in the .env file:
 ```python
 AWS_REGION = "your-region-here"  # e.g., us-east-1
 USER_POOL_ID = "your-user-pool-id"